 Note: Repeat the below steps on both hyperconverged nodes.

 This guide utilizes the public/unsubscribed repo to get setup.
-It is recommended if utilizing these technologies in production that the support and the Enterprise repo is utilized.
+It is recommended if utilizing these technologies in production that Proxmox Support and the Enterprise repo is utilized.

 The below message will be displayed: